Asmara Maekel, Eritrea Travel Guide

 Find beauty in unexpected places and value direct human connection.

-Making conscious choices during your trip contributes positively to the local economy and culture.
+Making conscious choices during your trip contributes positively to the economy of the region and culture.

 Choose locally owned hotels, restaurants, and shops.
 Your support directly helps the community.